-As our body ages, it becomes difficult for it to assimilate all the nutrients that the food provides.
-The demands on the body increase but nutrition becomes a big issue.
-The best way to provide a balanced nutrition is to eat right and stay fit.
-Here are some vital nutrients that are needed more so as we grow older.
+As our body ages, it becomes difficult for the body to assimilate all the nutrients that the food provides.
+The demands of the body increases but nutrition becomes a big issue.
+The best way to provide balanced nutrition is to eat right and stay fit.
+Here are some vital nutrients that are needed more, as we grow older.

-Both these vitamins cannot be produced in the body so need to be supplemented from outside.
+Both these vitamins cannot be produced in the body so they need to be supplemented from outside.
 B12 is vital for creating red blood cells and the optimal functioning of the nervous system.
-Rich sources of these are eggs, fish, milk, and milk products.
-Deficiency of folate leads to anaemia.
+Rich sources of these are eggs, fish, milk and milk products.
+The deficiency of folate leads to anaemia.
 Apart from fortified cereals, fruits and vegetables, you might have to take supplements.

 Magnesium is essential for many biological processes in the body.
-Proper doses of this will ensure a healthy heart, bones, skin, and immune system.
+Proper doses of this will ensure a healthy heart, bones, skin and immune system.
 Most of it is lost in cooking food.
-Stock up on raw fruits and veggies, nuts and whole grains to maintain proper amount of magnesium in diet.
+Stock up on raw fruits and veggies, nuts and whole grains to maintain a proper amount of magnesium in the diet.